Programme of Events 2025

 In November 2020 the DLK society commissioned an on-line lecture by artist and senior lecturer Brian Gorst titled ‘An Artists Appreciation’.
 Brian was able to offer a unique insight and perception onto DKL’s work and methods.

-Initially only available to members we have now openly released this onto YouTube which can be accessed: Here
+Initially only available to members we have now openly released this onto YouTube which can be accessed: here

-Publication of our societies book titled: Laura Knight in The Malverns
+Publication : Laura Knight in The Malverns

 OUR PUBLICATION ABOUT LAURA KNIGHT IN THE MALVERNS.